Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

 \subsection{\texorpdfstring{$\mathbb{Z}$}{Z}-algebras and abelian localization}

+First, we discuss some basic results that hold whenever $\fX/S$ satisfies our running assumptions for this section.
 We call a bimodule between two rings {\bf Morita} if it induces a Morita equivalence between the two rings.
-We call a $\Z$-algebra Z {\bf Morita} if for all $k \ge m \ge 0$ the bimodule ${}_k Z_m$ is Morita and the natural map
+We call a $\Z$-algebra Z {\bf Morita} if for all $k \ge m \ge 0$ the ${}_kZ_k-{}_mZ_m$-bimodule ${}_k Z_m$ is Morita and the natural map

 is an isomorphism.
 In the terminology of \cite[\S 5.4]{GS}, this means that $\Za$ is isomorphic to the Morita $\Z$-algebra attached to the bimodules $ {}_{m+1} \Za_m$.